 The student will be able to

-1. calculate gradient, divergence and curl of the vector
+1. Calculate gradient, divergence and curl of a function.

-2. calculate the electric field of the point charge and the continuous charge distribution in matter and in free space; define the divergence and the curl of the electric field.
+2. Calculate the electric field and potential of point charges or continuous charge distributions in matter and in free-space, and calculate electric flux.

-4.calculate the magnetic field of steady currents and define the divergence and curl of magnetic field.
+3. Calculate the magnetic field and magnetic flux of steady currents and define the divergence and curl of magnetic field

 Course Content